-More generally, if only a subset of the variables is observed, the output of the FCI algorithm represents the Markov equivalence class of the marginalization (latent projection) of the Markov ordering graph.
+8 More generally, if only a subset of the variables is observed, the output of the FCI algorithm represents the Markov equivalence class of the marginalization (latent projection) of the Markov ordering graph.

 An application area where obtaining a causal understanding of complex systems is often non-trivial due to feedback and perfect adaptation is that of systems biology.
-A research question that has seen considerable interest in that field is which reaction networks can achieve perfect adaptation [17,41-44].
+A research question that has seen considerable interest in that field is which network topologies can achieve perfect adaptation [1, 17, 26, 30, 39].
 The present work provides a method that facilitates the analysis of perfectly adapted dynamical systems by providing a principled and computationally efficient procedure to identify perfect adaptation either from model equations or from experimental data and background knowledge.

 In Section 5, we apply our methodology in an attempt to arrive at a better understanding of the causal mechanisms present in protein signalling networks.
-For protein signalling networks, apparent "causal reversals" have been reported, that is, cases where causal discovery algorithms find the opposite causal relation of what is expected [9,45-48].
-One explanation for these reversed edges in the output of causal discovery algorithm could be the unknown presence of measurement error [49].
+For protein signalling networks, apparent "causal reversals" have been reported, that is, cases where causal discovery algorithms find the opposite causal relation of what is expected [6, 34, 37, 43, 55].
+One explanation for these reversed edges in the output of causal discovery algorithm could be the unknown presence of measurement error [3].
 As we demonstrate in this work, unknown feedback loops that result in perfect adaptation can be another reason why one might find reversed causal relations when applying causal discovery algorithms to biological data.